Michigan Gas Prices Remain Steady This Week, Averaging $5 A Gallon

 (CBS DETROIT) – Gas prices in metro Detroit are holding steady for the first time in weeks.

-The current average in the state is $5.21 a gallon.READ MORE: Free Fishing, Off-Roading, State Park Entry In Michigan June 11-12
+The current average in the state is $5.21 a gallon.READ MORE: Bond Set At $100K For Cop Who Killed Patrick Lyoya

 That’s about a quarter higher than the national average, which is sitting at $4.98 a gallon, but at this time last week, the state average was $4.97 a gallon.

-That pain at the pump is also causing “vacation inflation”.READ MORE: Michigan Governor Candidate Ryan Kelley Arraigned On Charges Related To Jan.
-6 Capitol Riot
+That pain at the pump is also causing “vacation inflation”.READ MORE: Gov. Gretchen Whitmer Signs Security Bill For Michigan Schools

 This is expected to be the busiest summer travel season in years, but the high cost of travel may put a burden on many Americans.